segmentio/segment-docs/src/connections/sources/catalog/cloud-apps/alloy-automation/index.md

 - **Track**: Captures the actions users are taking within your e-commerce platform and sends the information to Segment.
 - **Identify**: Recognizes and forwards user identities, helping Segment collate data on individual users across sessions.

-## Support

-This source is maintained by Alloy.
-For any inquiries or challenges related to the source, the Alloy support team is readily available.